Tyriar/vscode-latest-docker/README.md

 # vscode-latest-docker

-A docker image that builds and enabling the latest stable version of VS Code to run in a container.
+A docker image that builds the latest stable version of VS Code so that it can be run within a container.

 ## Build